DCGO INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that DocGo Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 NEW YORK, Dec.
-20, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DocGo Inc. (“DocGo” or “the Company”) (NASDAQ: DCGO) and certain of its officers.
+26, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DocGo Inc. (“DocGo” or “the Company”) (NASDAQ: DCGO) and certain of its officers.

 Class Definition: